 By Functionality: Basic vs. Brainy

-- Basic Kettles: These are your straightforward, on/off models.
-They click on, boil the water, and shut off.
-Simple, reliable, and affordable.
+- Basic Kettles: These are straightforward on/off models that boil water and shut off automatically.
+They are simple, reliable, and affordable.

-- Variable Temperature Kettles: A game-changer for tea and coffee lovers.
-These models allow you to select the exact temperature you need, preventing you from scorching delicate tea leaves or under-extracting your coffee.
+- Variable Temperature Kettles: Ideal for tea and coffee lovers, these allow precise temperature selection, preventing scorching or under-extraction.

-- Gooseneck Kettles: Designed for pour-over coffee, the long, thin spout gives you incredible control over the flow rate and direction of your water.
-Most high-end gooseneck models also feature variable temperature control.
+- Gooseneck Kettles: Designed for pour-over coffee, their long, thin spout provides precise control over water flow.
+Most high-end gooseneck models also include variable temperature control.

 The Budget-Friendly Zone (Under $50): What Do You Get?

-- Best For: Students, first-time apartment dwellers, or anyone who just needs a simple, reliable water boiler for occasional use.
-It gets the job done without any fuss.
+- Best For: Students, first-time apartment dwellers, or anyone needing a simple, reliable water boiler for occasional use.

 The Mid-Range Sweet Spot ($50 – $120): The Best of Both Worlds?